feng-zhe/zhechord/README.md

 The final report for ece 578 advance operating system.
 It is to implement the Chord Ring and test it with docker.

+## Container Prefix
+Because docker containers must have names starting with alphabets.
+So The prefix will be 'CR' (chord ring).

 ## Web API
 ### /find_predecessor
 #### POST